-2 The Text plainly says 'kinds' (plural) of languages.
+4 The Text plainly says 'kinds' (plural) of languages.
 I never understood this until I heard a student of mine using more than one language.
 I am a linguist (PhD) and I know when I am listening to a real language (it has structure).
 This student had (and presumably still has) one language for worship, another for intercession, another for warfare, and I think there was at least one more-they were very different, but were clearly real languages.
 Later I got to know a competent surgeon who has at least four languages.
 Whoever claims to have the gift of tongues should have more than one; after all, in all Bibles 'tongues' is plural, and plural means more than one.

-3 No one gets a gift just because he wants it; the Holy Spirit has His own criteria for distributing them.
+- 1 No one gets a gift just because he wants it; the Holy Spirit has His own criteria for distributing them.
 However, in verse 31 below we are commanded to desire the best gifts.
-We are to ask, and the Holy Spirit takes it from there.

-4 It is the Holy Spirit who places us into the Body of Christ.

-5 The imagery here seems awkward; but if you drink something, it is then inside you, and once regenerate we have the Holy Spirit inside us.
+We are to ask, and the Holy Spirit takes it from there. - 2 It is the Holy Spirit who places us into the Body of Christ. - 3 The imagery here seems awkward; but if you drink something, it is then inside you, and once regenerate we fact the body is not one part but many.
+15 If the foot should say, "Because I am not a hand, I am not of the body", it would not therefore cease to be of the body.
+16 And if the ear should say, "Because I am not an eye, I am not of the body", it would not therefore cease to be of the body.
+17 If the whole body were an eye, where would be the hearing?
+If the whole were hearing, where would the smelling be?
+18 But God has really placed the members in the body, each one of them, just as He pleased.1 19 (If the whole were just one member, where would the body be?
+20 But in fact the parts are many but the body one.)2 have the Holy Spirit inside us.
 But He is much, much bigger than we are, so we wind up inside Him (perhaps a little like swallowing water while swimming).

+21 Further, the eye cannot say to the hand, "I do not need you"; nor again the head to the feet, "I do not need you".

-6 This is true of our physical bodies, but it is also true of any congregation.
+1 This is true of our physical bodies, but it is also true of any congregation.

-7 To the 'Western' mind this may seem redundant, but recall that Paul was a Jew.
+2 To the 'Western' mind this may seem redundant, but recall that Paul was a Jew.
 Can you imagine a body that is nothing more than a huge, monstrous tongue?